frequently asked questions

 • Our program is Coed, and our leaders are required to complete the BSA Youth Protection training program and adhere to a strict policy for managing an environment with mixed genders.
 Adult female leaders must accompany young girls and adult male leaders must accompany young boys.
 Adults must always be accountable for the welfare of the youth.

 • Submit a request to join Canoe Trails via the “HELLO!” form.
-If your request is received after February 27, 2022 the next opportunity will occur sometime early in 2023.
+If your request is received after February of the current year the next opportunity to join will occur sometime early in the following year.

 • Please bring a parent/guardian with you if you are under the age of 18.
 You will need to review, sign and submit various forms if you intend to join.